 Upon completion of the program, the graduate will be able to:

-- Communicate professionally through verbal, nonverbal, and written communication with patients, families, and members of the health care team.
+- Communicate professionally through verbal, nonverbal, and written communication with clients, families, and members of the health care team.

-- Collaborate with interdisciplinary healthcare team to assess patients and provide and direct nursing care that promotes optimal wellness of clients throughout the lifespan.
+- Collaborate with interdisciplinary healthcare team to assess clients and provide and direct nursing care that promotes optimal wellness of clients throughout the lifespan.

-- Provide compassionate and culturally sensitive care to a diverse population that personifies the core values and ethics of the nursing profession.
+- Provide compassionate and culturally inclusive care to a diverse population that personifies the core values and ethics of the nursing profession.

 - Demonstrate effective clinical judgment and decision making utilizing critical thinking supported by scientific knowledge and evidence based practice.

-- Implement client/family centered teaching plans that promote self care and optimal health.
-(Revised August 2018 for Outcomes #1 and #2)
+- Implement client/family centered teaching plans that promote self-care and optimal health.